richietaylor/prescient-coding-challenge-2023/README.md

 ## Details

 - Sign up details coming soon
-- Content to be released on event day
+- Content to be released on event day - 5 August 2023